robomorelli/cell_counting_yellow/README.md

 ### Training

 9. **050_dev_model.py**: Train a convolutional neural network on the Fluorescent Neuronal Cells dataset.
-Without additional arguments the ResUnet describer in the paper as c-Resunet.
+Without additional arguments the ResUnet described in the paper as c-Resunet is trained.
+To train another architecture use the **--model_name** argument.
+Options are: [ResUnet, ResUnetBasic, Unet, UnetOriginal].
+Check the help to modify other training parameters like the classes' loss weight.
+Default are 1.5 for white pixels (cell class) and 1 for black pixel (no cell class).

 DOCKER instruction